 Our vision is to ensure that students who for one reason or another are finding it difficult to attend or make progress in the borough’s mainstream schools, are provided with an individualised curriculum that meets their needs and aspirations and the support that they and their family might need to help them to succeed.

-Both Melrose and the Canterbury Campus have been judged ‘good’ with some outstanding features by Ofsted.
-We want to build upon this to create a more coordinated approach across this vital sector which delivers education to some of Merton’s most vulnerable students, many of whom have struggled with aspects of the curriculum in their former schools.
+Both Melrose School and Canterbury Campus have been judged ‘good’ with some outstanding features by Ofsted.
+We want to build upon this to create a more coordinated approach across this vital sector, which delivers education to many of Merton’s most vulnerable students, the large majority of whom have struggled with aspects of the curriculum in their former schools.

 In Melrose’s last Ofsted inspection, the inspector judged that: “the majority of students make progress at or occasionally above levels expected nationally in mainstream schools with the progress of pupils receiving the pupil premium being ‘outstanding’”.
 The inspector was also impressed by the school’s curriculum and the high expectations that the teachers have of their pupils’ progress.
 The work that the school does to keep students safe and secure was also judged ‘outstanding’.